-The word "haboob" comes from the Arabic word habb, meaning “wind.”
-A haboob is a wall of dust as a result of a microburst or downburst.
-The air forced downward is pushed forward by the front of a thunderstorm cell, dragging dust and debris with it, as it travels across the terrain.
+The word "haboob" may not sound like meteorological terminology, but the word refers to a special type of desert windstorm.
+It comes from the Arabic word habb, meaning “wind.”
+A haboob is a wall of dust that is a result of a microburst or downburst—the air forced downward is pushed forward by the front of a thunderstorm cell, dragging dust and debris with it, as it travels across the terrain.

-I took the photograph that appears on this page on July 5, 2011.
-I was driving the car, saw the wall of dust and pulled over — not only to take the photograph but for safety.
-That haboob was one of the most significant dust storms ever documented in the Valley of the Sun.
-It certainly wasn't sunny then!
+On July 5, 2011, one of the most significant dust storms ever recorded in the Phoenix area occurred.
 According to the National Weather Service, that storm was historic.
 Winds gusted over 50 miles per hour and it was determined that the dust reached at least 5,000 to 6,000 feet into the air.
 The leading edge stretched for almost 100 miles, and the dust traveled at least 150 miles.
-You can read extensive detail about this particular storm at the NOAA website.
+You can read more about this massive dust storm on the NOAA website.

 Not every dust storm is a haboob.
 Generally, dust storms are closer to the ground and more widespread, where the wind picks up the desert dust and blow it across a wide area.
 Haboobs are created by thunderstorm cells, and are typically more concentrated, lifting the debris and dust much higher into the air.